-V. Relationship Statement
+Relationship Statement

-Shippensburg University recognizes social Greek-letter organizations as an integral part of the campus community for their capacity to make positive contributions to the co-curricular environment of the campus and to individual students' growth and development.
+Shippensburg University recognizes that Greek social organizations are an integral part of the university community, and that they can make a positive contribution to the co-curricular environment of the campus and to individual students' growth and development.

-It is further recognized that a special relationship exists between the University and the fraternities and sororities, and there is a need to define this relationship clearly so that both parties understand the rights and responsibilities of University-recognized fraternities and sororities.
+It is further recognized that a special relationship exists between the University and the fraternities and sororities, and there is a need to define this relationship clearly, so both parties understand the rights and responsibilities of University recognized fraternities and sororities.

-VI.
 Recognition Policy